 You need to set up a new and dedicated mailbox to collect delivery error messages and let this extension manage them.
 Messages will be deleted from that mailbox once processed.
 Do not use your mailbox!

 If you use Post SMTP as SMTP plugin

 How to configure this addon

 The extension needs a dedicated mailbox (email address) where all the error messages are collected.
 The mailbox has to be accessible using the POP3 protocol.

 To instruct externals to send error messages in the right mailbox, you need to configure the “return path” on Newsletter main settings with the email address you created in the previous step.

 Hourly, Bounce opens the mailbox, reads all the messages, analyses them, and tries to detect if there are permanent errors reported.
 Extract the email address and mark it as bounced.

 The POP3 configuration consists of a user name, password, hostname, and port (optional).
-Those parameters can be found in your provider’s instruction on how to configure a generic mail client.
+Those parameters can be found in your provider’s instructions on how to configure a generic mail client.

 If the mailbox can be accessed in secure mode (TLS, SSL), you can even select the security protocol to use but remember to set even the port (usually it differs from the standard 110 port number).

 When it runs

 The extension checks the mailbox every hour and processes up to 1000 messages (but this could change).
 For your convenience the last time the extension checked the mailbox and the next run are reported in the configuration panel.

 Please note: if your blog has some resource-intensive background processes (for example you’re sending a newsletter to a big list) the bounce checks could be delayed or sometimes skipped.

 If you use Gmail as a mailbox for your error delivery messages, the POP3 must be explicitly enabled since it’s not active by default.
 You can read more here.